ExtraFrisky/Byebye-Bby/README.md

 ...
 There is so much more.
 If you're a skid and you want to know more, just contact me.
 My Discord is at the bottom of this post.

 # Finally...
-Fuck you Bbystealer, and fuck you brunxskid c0lskidzia.
-Fuck you.
-Do not buy Bbystealer.
 Do not trust these fuckers.
-Be aware of new grabbers from this date, they can "rebrand" and make a new stealer, but be the same little shits.
+Don't trust ANY malware developer.
+Watch out, when this post goes live they'll probably want to rebrand.
+You know, to avoid disappointment, you could literally stop being a stupid fuckng script kiddie and, idk, get a life?
 In fact, just stop stealing people's shit, you stupid fuckers.
-You stupid fucking script kiddies.
+Supid fucking script kiddies.

 # To the shitty malware developers
 Ayooo developers~, if you wanna cry (or shit your pants), come cry (or shit your pants) in my DMs: Extra Frisky#1788
+Fuck you Bbystealer, and fuck you brunx**skid** c0l**skid**zia.
+Fuck you.
 I want you to spam me, or mass DM group me, fucking do it.
 I don't give a shit.
 I just want your tearsssssss. 😂👌

 # A final ~~sad~~ goodbye.
-Byebye, Bbystealer.
+Byebye, Bby.
 Oh, Bbystealer.
 Let's just reminisce on the good times, oh how much fun we had.
 It was so fun!
 We cracked all your shitty stealer variants.
 We pwned your webserver.
 Kinda sad it has to come to and end, it was truly fun fucking with your shit.
 I loved the challenges.